 Starting Pointe Classes.
 I´ve written quite a few posts to explain why I love dancing en pointe, but here´s some more: pointe classes are exciting and fun and scary all at once!
 For too long I thought pointe technique was beyond me, but it´s not!
 I can still learn new stuff, it just takes a lot of time and practice.
 And I´m lucky to have excellent teachers who are not put off by adult beginners.
 On the contrary, I think they push us even harder because of it.
 Also, I´m much taller on pointe.
 For a short person, that alone is reason enough.

 The Best Teachers You Could Ask For.
 I´ve said it before: I have been really lucky.
-Though I was a little worried when my favorite teacher Gabriella left two months ago (maternity leave).
-I had gotten used to her very professional, demanding and exhilarating classes!
+Though I was a little worried when my teacher Gabriella left two months ago (maternity leave).
+I love her demanding and fun classes!
 Luckily, she arranged for our equally terrific guest teacher, Madame M-P.

 Every Ballet Class.
 I love to dance.
 I love every aspect of it; the hard work, the barre work, center, adagio, pirouettes, petit allegro and grand allegro, the challenges and the rewards..
 When you finally nail the triple pirouette or when your grand jeté is airborne, or you just feel the music in every step and pose - it´s sheer bliss!